-A founding member of the widely acclaimed, eclectic string band "Uncommon Ground", Wayne also performs and tours with “Mandolin Madness” an ensemble featuring mandolin great, Barry Mitterhoff, Lisa’s pieces, a band featuring Grammy Award winning fiddler, Lisa Gutkin and “The New York Mandolin Ensemble”, one of the country’s premiere chamber orchestra groups using instruments of the Mandolin and Lute families (Mandolins, Mandola, Mando-Cello, Guitar and Bass).
+Wayne is a founding member of the widely acclaimed, eclectic string band "Uncommon Ground".
+He also performs and tours with “Mandolin Madness”, an ensemble featuring mandolin great, Barry Mitterhoff.
+Other projects include “Lisa’s Pieces” where he performs alongside Grammy Award winning fiddle phenom, Lisa Gutkin (from the Klezmatics) and “The New York Mandolin Ensemble”, one of the country’s premiere mandolin-centric chamber orchestra groups.

-Wayne has performed on two continents at noteworthy venues that include Carnegie Hall's Isaac Stern Auditorium and Weill Recital Hall, Symphony Space, The Great Hall at Edinburgh Castle, West Point, Sugar Loaf Performing Arts Center and The Levitt Pavilion for the Performing Arts.
+Wayne has performed on two continents at noteworthy venues that include Carnegie Hall's Isaac Stern Auditorium and Weill Recital Hall, Symphony Space, The Great Hall at Edinburgh Castle, West Point, Sugar Loaf Performing Arts Center and The Levitt Pavilion for the Per-forming Arts.

 He is active as a mandolin teacher, offering both private instruction and workshops at prominent festivals and music camps throughout the country.
 Wayne is the author of two instructional and tune books for mandolin available through Alfred Publishing and Mel Bay.

 Wayne makes his home in New York's Hudson Valley.
 He is married to a tremendously talented actress, has three incredibly wonderful and beyond amazing kids, is the proud human "parent" to a cat named Miles and is not-so-secretly obsessed with NY Giants football, technology and gadgets of all kinds.